dstackai/dstack/docs/docs/concepts/fleets.md

 ### Delete fleets

-When a fleet isn't used by run, you can delete it via `dstack delete`:
+When a fleet isn't used by a run, you can delete it by passing the fleet configuration to `dstack delete`:

 <div class="termy">